 Go to the Employment Information section and there scroll to the Job Information subsection.
 Select the Clock (History) icon next to the Job Information block.

-In the Change History part of the upcoming Job Information Changes dialog box, select the appropriate New Hire record and choose the Edit button.
+In the Change History part on the left side of the upcoming Job Information Changes dialog box, select the appropriate New Hire record and choose the Edit button.

 In the Edit History of Job Information on <hire date> dialog box, make sure that in the When would you like your changes to take effect? field the employee’s hiring date is displayed.